Hann. Münden: History

 The place is first mentioned in the deeds of donation of Gimundi to the abbey of Fulda, in 802.
 The town's name means "confluence" in old German; the prefix Hannoversch, or "Hanoverian", was added in the 19th century to help distinguish the town from its similarly-named Prussian neighbour, Minden.

 City rights might have been granted during the latter half of the 12th century.

 The French inventor Denis Papin built a steam-pump-powered paddlewheel boat, probably pedal-driven in 1704, and as a demonstration used it to navigate down the Fulda River from Kassel to Münden in 1707.

 Hann.
 Münden was the site of the Royal Prussian Academy of Forestry: the city's botanical gardens with many different trees were primarily established for this academy.
 Later the academy was merged into the University of Göttingen, moving to a new building on the main campus in 1970.

 Main sights

-Many tourists visit the city to see its some 700 well-preserved half-timbered medieval houses.
+Many tourists visit the city to see some 700 of its well-preserved half-timbered medieval houses.

 The large Lutheran church of St Blasius (14th–15th centuries), in Gothic style, contains the sarcophagus of Duke Eric I of Brunswick-Calenberg (d.
 1540).